Read on to learn about the different options available to you and the best sites that offer online sports betting in the state.

-Betting odds are set based on multiple factors.
-Sportsbooks consider the likelihood of each bet to happen as well as the expectations of the betting market.
-On their face, odds indicate the implied probability of an outcome, but the odds could be different than expected if the sportsbook sees reasons for bettors to favor one side of a bet.
+Sportsbooks consider the likelihood of each outcome happening as well as the expectations of the betting market.
+On their face, odds indicate the implied probability of a result, but the odds could be different than expected if the sportsbook sees reasons for bettors to favor one side of a bet.

 Oddsmakers at each sportsbook set the odds for the various matchups.
 Some sites will have identical odds because they use the same oddsmaker, but the difference between sportsbooks allows bettors to find value by shopping around.

 Line shifts are often a response to the betting market.
 If heavy money comes in on one side, oddsmakers could change the odds to diminish the perceived value of the betting public, either changing the spread or raising the vig on different bets.
 Injuries, weather and other factors that might impact the outcome could lead betting lines to shift, too.

 Negative odds indicate which side of the bet is the favorite, unless both sides are at -110.
 It's not better to seek negative or positive odds, but don't fear negative odds if you like the bet.

 There is no clear winner.
 NFL betting gives people a week to make bets, and the odds could change drastically during that time, allowing bettors to find value.
 NHL and NBA betting give bettors a chance to ride hot teams.
 MLB betting often relies on pitchers.
 Niche sports offer an opportunity for those in the know.

 No. Many of Illinois' sportsbooks will offer the same odds that bettors will see in Las Vegas or even better.
 There might even be times where bettors find better value in locally because the Illinois sports betting market could shift odds in a way that illustrates how sports fans perceive an upcoming matchup.